myousefi2016/slepc4py/docs/source/overview.rst

       spectral transformation is shift-and-invert, that allows for the computation of eigenvalues closest to a given target value.

-:IP:  This component encapsulates the concept of an Inner Product in a
+:BV:  This component encapsulates the concept of a set of Basis Vectors
-      vector space, which can be either the standard Hermitian inner product *x'y* or the positive definite product *x'By* for a given SPD matrix *B*.
+      spanning a vector space.
 This component provides convenient access to common operations such as orthogonalization of vectors.
-The IP component is usually not required by end-users.
+The BV component is usually not required by end-users.

+:DS:  The Dense System (or Direct Solver) component, used internally to
+      solve dense eigenproblems of small size that appear in the course of iterative eigensolvers.

+:FN:  A component used to define mathematical functions.
+This is required
+      by the end-user for instance to define function T(.) when solving nonlinear eigenproblems with NEP in split form.